zeek/spicy/doc/programming/examples.rst

 .. rubric:: DNS

 A comprehensive DNS parser.
-This parser was used with the original Spicy prototype to compare output with Zeek's native handwritten HTTP parser.
+This parser was used with the original Spicy prototype to compare output with Zeek's native handwritten DNS parser.
 We observed only negligible differences.

 The DNS parser is a good example of using :ref:`random access